astridcamillep/US-Crime/index.md

 ---
-title: The Case of the Italian Olives
+title: Predicting Crime in the US Metropolitan Areas
 ---

 This is the home page